DaAlbrecht/thesis-TEKO/content/Introduction.typ

 )<append_only_queue>

-The subsequent @append_only_queue_replay, presented below, visually shows desired state, illustrating the incorporation of a mechanism for the message replaying.
+The subsequent @append_only_queue_replay, presented below, visually shows the desired state, illustrating the incorporation of a mechanism for the message replaying.